johnnylu305/DF3DV/DF3DV_Benchmark/README.md

 ## Leaderboard File Submission

 - The official leaderboard currently accepts DF3DV-41 submissions only.
-- Please complete the submission [form]() first.
+- Please complete the submission [form](https://docs.google.com/forms/d/e/1FAIpQLSfy5-jwm5eGIz8a9mGIdxP49GmilLoaQKHtl31Y6G3doyz1qQ/viewform?usp=publish-editor) first.
-- Then, zip the submission files and send them to [Cheng-You Lu](mailto:a2694815@gmail.com), together with a Google Drive download link.
+- Then, zip the submission files and send them to [Cheng-You Lu](mailto:a2694815@gmail.com) with the subject line: "[Your Method Name] DF3DV-41 Leaderboard Submission".
+Please also include a Google Drive download link in your email.